Gikoskos/USB_to_e-Mail/README.md

 ## Prerequisites

+This software makes use of the libusb open source library: [libusb on Github](https://github.com/libusb/libusb)

-Need to have Perl installed and a couple of Perl packages:
+Also need to have Perl installed and a couple of Perl packages:
 [Email::Send::SMTP::Gmail dependencies](http://deps.cpantesters.org/?module=Email%3A%3ASend%3A%3ASMTP%3A%3AGmail;perl=latest)

-To run this program safely on your machine ensure that the Perl script is on the same folder as the executable.
+To run this program safely on your machine please make sure that the Perl script is on the same folder as the executable.

 ## TODO

 Provide basic interface for accepting the emails and passwords as input from the keyboard, instead of having to edit the Perl script.

-Add portability code for Windows machines.
+Make the code portable for use on Windows machines.

+Add selection menu, for the user to choose any USB device from a list of all USB devices currently connected on the system.

 ### License stuff